ZondiBongi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deleting regular file with a .js extension
+deleting files with a .js extension